The Best Restaurants In Bangkok: The IDEAL 27

 On the plate (and in the glass – there will be numerous gratis shots of chef Prin’s homebrewed liquor handed out!), Samrub is all about generosity, with the main sharing spread at the centrepiece of the tasting menu the perfect embodiment of Thai hospitality.

-To our mind, this is the best Thai restaurant in Bangkok and, by rights then, the world.
+A bold claim, but this latest menu might be our favourite of all we’ve eaten at Samrub.
+This is a restaurant on form, and to our mind, the best Thai food in Bangkok and, by rights then, the world.
 The fact that the menu changes so regularly and so emphatically is starting to seriously worry our bank manager!

 • When is Samrub Samrub Thai open?
 Samrub is open from Tuesday to Saturday for two dinner servings, one starting at 5:30pm and one at 8pm.
 The restaurant is closed on Sundays and Mondays.